Our Values

 Invariably, the cheap doll’s arms, legs, or even head would pop off and require forceful reassembling mid-play.
 I remember complaining to my mother about the deficiencies.
 She wisely responded with, “You get what you pay for.”
 It didn’t take long for me to understand that nothing had been saved; in fact, I had lost money.

 It’s a lesson I’ve remembered all my life and one that has informed many decisions, everything from the minor (such as purchasing appliances for the home) to the major (such as educating my children).
-In my role as Service Manager at Sterling Ideas, it is my job to daily contemplate my role in serving not only our clients but also our employees, and it is then that my mother’s words come back to me: “You get what you pay for.”
+In my roles of Compliance Manager at Sterling Ideas, it is my passion to serve not only our clients well but also our employees, and it is then that my mother’s words come back to me: “You get what you pay for.”

 This means we take good care of our employees.
 We invest in them personally and professionally because we want to see them thrive in all areas of their lives.
 It also means we take good care of our clients.
 We invest in solid, proven products that safeguard our clients’ businesses.
 We don’t skimp or make do.
 We are not interested in wasting our employees’ skills or our clients’ time and money.
 You see, we are old enough to know that “you get what you pay for.”
 It’s a sterling idea, and it makes for good business.